hazrmard/hazrmard.github.io/content/post/poor-mans-reinforcement-learning.md

 policy and repeats the process until the policy converges.

 The following illustration gives an overview of the methods discussed here.
 It by no means is an exhaustive summary of reinforcement learning theory.
-RL is an active field of research and presents a promising venue for solving complex optimization problems.
+It shows the different ways agents explore state space to come to a decision about the best actions to take.

 {{< figure src="/img/posts/poor-mans-RL/overview.png"
-    caption="Reinforcement learning methods can derive agent behaviour from dense and sparse sampling of state space.">}}
+    caption="Reinforcement learning methods can derive agent behaviour from dense and sparse sampling of state space." >}}

 ---
 ### Resources